-Note Out of the grant of Rs 360 Million, grant of Rs 295.76 Million is received and the company is in the process of receiving the balance amount of Rs 64.24 million
+Note Out of the grant of Rs 360 Million, grant of Rs 295.76 Million is received and the company has received the balance amount of Rs 64.24 million in the current financial year FY 2021-22

-43 Corporate Social I Resonsibility Expenditure
+43 Corporate Social Resonsibility Expenditure

-March 31, (INR in Mi March 31, 2020 (INR in Million) Amount Required to be Spent as per Section 135 of the Act 3.89 3.02 Amount spend during the year on 3.89 (i) Construction/Acquisition of the asset - (ii) On the purpose other than (i) above - 0.02
+March 31, 2022 (INR in Million) March 31, 2021 (INR in Million) Amount Required to be Spent as per Section 135 of the Act 6.22 3.89 Amount spend during the year on 6.22 3.89 (i) Construction/Acquisition of the asset - - (ii) On the purpose other than (i) above -

-- The COVID-19 pandemic is rapidly spreading across the world as well as in India and has caused shutdown across the country.
-The Company has 44 resumed operations in a phased manner in line with the directives of the Government of India.
+- During the previous year, the Company has resumed operations in a phased manner in line with the directives of the Government of India due to Covid-19.
 The management has made initial assessment of likely adverse impact on business, and believes that the impact may not be significant over the terms of its contracts.
 The Company is in the process of filing of claims for appropriate relief as per the terms of concession agreement with AUDA and has also availed the relief provided by its lenders by way of moratorium on certain principal / interest payment.
 In developing the assumptions relating to the possible future uncertainties in the global economic conditions because of this pandemic, the company, as at date of approval of these financial statements has used corroborative information.
 As on current date, the company has concluded that the impact of Covid-19 is not material based on the evaluations.
 Due to the nature of the pandemic, the company will continue to monitor developments to identify significant uncertainties in future periods, if any.
-The management does not see any long term risks in the Company's ability to continue as a going concern and meeting its liabilities as and when they - 45 Previous Year Figures have been regrouped / reclassified wherever necessary, to facilitate comparability with current year's classification.
+The management does not see any long term risks in the Company's ability to continue as a going concern and meeting its liabilities as and when they fall due. - During the year, Ahmedabad Urban Development Authority (AUDA), has vide resolution passed by its board of directors in the meeting held on October 09, 2017, exempted Light Motor Vehicles (four wheelers) from payment of toll, w.e.f October 10, 2017.
+In this connection AUDA, in its board meeting has passed resolution to assess claims and make payments as per actual traffic.
+Company has raised the claims as per the directions of the Board of AUDA.
+As a result during the quarter ended March 31, 2022 AUDA has confirmed the final claim calculation based on the actual traffic and approved the claim of INR 1,000 million and same is recognised as income in books of accounts. subsequent to the balance sheet date.
+In addition to this the said subsidiary has recognised the settlement of claim of INR 415 millions alongwith Interest @8% per annum from 01.01.2014.
+So total claim of INR 978.00 million payable to Sadbhav Engineering Limited (SEL) in books of accounts.